KULeuven-MICAS/zigzag-imc/README.md

 The output will be saved under `outputs/` folder.

+**Note**: Since CACTI is not supported on Windows, please run these example on Linuxs, or else user-defined memory cost value should be provided in the input hardware file.

 ## New features
 In this novel version, in addition to the features found in the basic zigzag, we have introduced several new capabilities:
 - **New cost models**: Added support for SRAM-based Analog In-Memory Computing and Digital In-Memory Computing (28nm).